 - I won’t care as much.
 Here’s the thing.
 If I invest as a VC in convertible debt, and I don’t know what the terms are (they are set later), and I don’t know how much I own (who knows how much you will sell, and how much I’ll own), and the Next VC can just change all the terms anyway (see example above) … I just won’t care as much.
 Maybe I got a good deal on price, but if the investment ends up being immaterial … then it doesn’t matter.
 If I don’t know what I’m buying or how much, I just don’t care as much.
 Being honest, I’ve worked harder for the companies I’ve bought equity in vs. the ones I’ve invested in via convertible debt or SAFE.
 You may not care — it depends on what help and engagement you want.
 But it’s not just me.
 Many start-ups are filled with VCs who bought 1% or 2% or 4% of a company in a SAFE and have never been involved at all, and end up dead-wood on the cap table, and maybe at the margin — a negative signal in the next financing round.
 If it’s so great, and Andreessen invested, why aren’t they leading the next round?

-- Bad corporate governance.
+- Limited / no / bad corporate governance.
 I never ask for, nor want, nor care about, control.
 I was a 2x founder CEO.
-Basically all the VC term sheets I’ve written just say “+1 Board Seat representing All The Preferred Stockholders” or something similar.
+Basically, all the VC term sheets I’ve written just say “+1 Board Seat representing All The Preferred Stockholders” or something similar.
 But what I’ve learned is when no one is on the board, mediocre things happen.
 Accountability matters.
 And in the end, the board should be roughly structured proportionate to ownership.
 If you are selling 20% of the company, VCs can have 1 board seat, you can have 4.
 Or whatever.
 But if there is no one representing the folks that have taken real risk investing in you — that’s just a bad recipe.
 I’m out, in any event.

 - No legal diligence.
 An ex-founder that actually owns 20% of the company you forgot to tell me about?
 You promised 15% of the company to someone?
 The legal entity I signed the notes with isn’t actually the company I thought I was invested in, but a related entity?
 You’re taking $150k out of the SAFE proceeds to “pay yourself back”, but didn’t tell anyone or disclose it?
 This happens, guys.
 And it’s not funny.
 With convertible debt and SAFE, no legal due diligence is done.
 If nothing else, it adds to my stress load, especially because I like to do business on a handshake.
 I don’t want to have to do this diligence myself.
 I want to make an initial decision in 20 minutes.
 So this Con turns out to be High Stress and a Big Bummer.

 - You are incurring legal debt along with your convertible debt.
 This isn’t a huge deal, but if you do 4 rounds of SAFE notes at 4 different prices, there will be legal debt to sort out later.
-Not huge deal, but in the end, you aren’t saving money doing convertible debt.
+Not a huge deal, but in the end, you aren’t saving money doing convertible debt.
 Although your cost of capital will fall.
-If money incredibly tight, you’re better off having a cleaned up company now.
-It’s just gets more and more messed up as time goes by.
+If money is incredibly tight, you’re better off having a cleaned-up company now.
+It just gets more and more messed up as time goes by.

 - I don’t know what I’m getting — terms and ownership.
 This is related to the first point.
 Debt/SAFE is efficient in part because The Next VC figures out all the legal terms.
 That works out fine when we all have the right checks and balances.
 But sometimes, The Next VC does what’s best for Him.
 And sometimes that’s throw the early guys, just a little, under the bus.
 I won’t do it.
 But it happens pretty often, although not most of the time.
 This just adds to my stress as a VC to not know what’s coming.
 So I, maybe even subconsciously, don’t buy in as much.
 Because I don’t really know what we shook hands on, not really.
 Almost.
 But not really.